vikulin/OpenGammaKit/README.md

-KiCad DIY Kit for gamma-ray spectrometer using a popular NaI(Tl) scintillator, SiPM and a Raspberry Pi Pico.
+KiCad DIY Kit for gamma-ray spectrometer using a popular NaI(Tl) scintillator, SiPM and a Raspberry Pi Pico 2.

 <p align="center">
   <br>